jackie1982/puppet-docs/source/puppet/3/reference/lang_classes.markdown

 This causes the attribute to be unmanaged by Puppet.

-> **Note:** If a base class declares other classes with the resource-like syntax, a class derived from it cannot override the class parameters of those inner classes.
+> **Note:** If a base class declares other 类 with the resource-like syntax, a class derived from it cannot override the class parameters of those inner 类.
 This is a known bug.

 #### Appending to Resource Attributes